Functions Overview

 When a SenseDeep alarm triggers, the relevant invocation trace is associated with the alert so you can instantly view the root cause of the alert.

-SenseDeep is unique in its architecture.
-SenseDeep does not duplicate or replicate your log data in a 3rd party log store.
-Instead, SenseDeep directly accesses log data in CloudWatch and transparently caches it locally in your browser.
-This greatly reduces lag and wait time as SenseDeep directly and immediately downloads log events from AWS as soon as they are available.
-SenseDeep is thus the fastest serverless monitoring tool to react and process Lambda events.
+SenseDeep directly ingests log data from your lambda functions and makes that log data available in seconds.
+This greatly reduces lag and wait time as SenseDeep displays log events from AWS as soon as they are available.
+SenseDeep is the fastest serverless monitoring tool to react and process lambda events.

 Function List

-SenseDeep maintains a list of your Lambda functions and with high level per-Lambda metrics.
+SenseDeep maintains a list of your lambda functions and with high level per-lambda metrics.

 Function details include the number of invocations (events), average function duration, the number of errors, cold starts, memory used and the estimated monthly cost of the function.
-These metrics are for recent Lambda invocations.
+These metrics are for recent lambda invocations.
 You can see metrics for other periods by clicking on a function to display the detailed function view.

 Statistics